Best bike lights 2025: to guide you safely through the dark and cold nights of winter

 We’ll look at specialist lighting options in a moment, but for now, let’s assume you’re a road rider or commuter who wants to see and be seen when the sun sets.
 What do you need to consider when buying your lights?

-Pretty much all modern cycle lights use LEDs rather than old-school bulbs, and such has been the advancement of technology, these can be blindingly bright.
+Almost all modern cycle lights use LEDs rather than old-school bulbs, and due to technological advancements, these can be blindingly bright.

 Of course, light power is an important part of your buying criteria, but don’t let that be the be-all and end-all.
 Beam shape and the effect of the light lens can make a huge difference — we’ve seen lights of supposedly lesser power trounce rivals when it comes to real-world performance.

-Even if you plan on using a light to see, it will still perform the double duty of helping you to be seen by other road users.
+Even if you plan on using a light to see, it will still help other road users see you.

-If you’ll be riding on lit roads, you may find the need for an ultra-bright constant beam is unnecessary and a flash function at the front is perfectly adequate.
+If you’re riding on lit roads, an ultra-bright constant beam may be unnecessary, and a flash function at the front may be perfectly adequate.

 What should I consider when choosing a rear light?